May 1, 2026

 A hooded upper eyelid sits in front of the natural crease and partly covers the lash line.
 The zoom panel shows the eye opening narrowed and the skin draping above it.

-There is a second cost.
-Makeup-friendly shadow placement assumes a visible crease, so heavily hooded lids crowd the eyeshadow space and force a different technique.
-In day-to-day reading of expression, a brow that has dropped onto the lid can leave a person looking tired or unimpressed at rest, even when they feel neither.
-None of this is medically dangerous, and not every hooded eye reads as old; very young people with a low brow bone often look striking and intense.
-The aesthetic concern is mostly the gap between what the face looks like and what the person actually feels.
+None of this is medically dangerous, and not every hooded eye reads as old.
+Plenty of young people with a low brow bone look striking and intense.
+The concern is mostly the gap between what the face shows and what the person actually feels.

 In a PLS model of how facial attributes drive age perception, eye opening accounts for 6.8% of the real-age signal but only 1.8% of what observers consciously notice.
 Sloping upper eyelid sits at 4.8% real versus 3.5% perceived.
 Hooding adds years to a face that viewers under-count (Nkengne et al., 2008).